Dicastery for Interreligious Dialogue: Creation and later reorganization

 The council was created on 19 May 1964 as the Secretariat for Non-Christians by Pope Paul VI with his apostolic letter Progrediente Concilio.
 It was renamed the Council for Interreligious Dialogue by Pope John Paul II on 12 June 1988.

 On 11 March 2006, Pope Benedict XVI altered the status of that Pontifical Council by combining the Council's presidency with that of the Pontifical Council for Culture, then led by Cardinal Paul Poupard, who shared Benedict's skeptical view of interreligious discussions.
 This organizational change reflected Benedict's view of the nature of dialogue with non-Christians, which he thought could not be theological and needed to focus on shared values, questions not of doctrine but culture.
 In the tense atmosphere of Catholic-Muslim relations at the time, just months after Benedict’s Regensburg address was met with outraged reactions in the Muslim community, Benedict's organizational move was seen as "downgrading" the significance of Catholic-Muslim relations.
 After some criticism, Benedict restored the independence of the Pontifical Council distinct from the Council for Culture, separating the presidencies once again and appointing Cardinal Jean-Louis Tauran President of the Pontifical Council for Interreligious Dialogue on 25 June 2007, effective 1 September 2007.

 Structure

-The PCID consists of a decision-making body, an advisory body and executive body.
+The Dicastery consists of a decision-making body, an advisory body and executive body.

 Decision-making body

-The Members of the Council is the PCID’s decision-making body.
+The Members of the Council is the Dicastery’s decision-making body.
 Around 30 in number, members include Cardinals and Bishops from around the world.
 Every two or three years, a Plenary Assembly is convened to discuss important issues and to set guidelines for the work of the Council.

 Advisory body

-The PCID has an advisory body of around 50 advisors, called Consultors, who provide research, advice and information to the Council.
+The Dicastery has an advisory body of around 50 advisors, called Consultors, who provide research, advice and information to the Council.
 The Consultors are specialists in religious studies or in the practice of inter-religious dialogue, hailing from all corners of the world.

 Executive body

-The PCID’s executive body comprises the President, Secretary, Under-Secretary, bureau chief for Islam, staff members for Africa and Asia, a staff member for new religious movements, as well as administrative and support staff.
+The Dicastery’s executive body comprises the President, Secretary, Under-Secretary, bureau chief for Islam, staff members for Africa and Asia, a staff member for new religious movements, as well as administrative and support staff.